kingsdigitallab/alice-thornton/frontend/posts/blog/2022-08-25-encoding-alice-thorntons-books.md

 It's clear, then, that *Book 1* is not simply a longer or more polished version of *Book Rem*.
-In *Book 1*, as Ray Anselment has noted, Alice's Wandesford family fortunes are much more significant.
-She added a large amount of extra material about the series of traumatic personal and political events from her father's death in 1640, the Irish Rebellion, Civil Wars and Revolution and her brother's death in 1651.[^4] In *Book Rem* these are covered in brief entries that take up just 4 pages, and she focuses much more on her marriage, children and the death of her husband.
+In *Book 1*, as Ray Anselment has noted, Alice's Wandesford family fortunes are much more significant.[^4] She added a large amount of extra material about the series of traumatic personal and political events from her father's death in 1640, the Irish Rebellion, Civil Wars and Revolution and her brother's death in 1651.
+In *Book Rem* these are covered in brief entries that take up just 4 pages, and she focuses much more on her marriage, children and the death of her husband.
 One of the project's objectives is to deduce *why* Alice decided to expand her